SHAUNORLANDO/Networking-Training-Program/Module-5/Module-5.md

 ![IP_PING](ip_ping.png)

-4) Use Wireshark to capture DHCP Discover, Offer, Request, and Acknowledge messages and explain the process.
+**4) Use Wireshark to capture DHCP Discover, Offer, Request, and Acknowledge messages and explain the process.**

 # DHCP DORA Process Analysis using Wireshark